Maprunner/rg2/README.md

 It also adds a modern user interface as well as updated functionality for analysis.

 ##Status
-The user interface now includes most of the core functionality and should be fairly stable.
-You can draw a route and upload a recorded GPS file (GPX format only at present).
+The user interface now includes all core functionality and should be fairly stable.
+You can draw a route and upload a recorded GPS file (GPX and TCX formats only at present).

 Later versions will allow you to create new events (as a replacement of the original Manager), but for now it only works on events that have been set up in the original Routegadget.